harshitshah436/employee-app/README.md

 ### Application functions

 - The home page lists all available employees from the datastore.
 Also, it provided a form to add a new employee.
--  While creating a new Employee, only firstname, lastname, hiredate and role should be provided and the request is sent to the backend Employee API.
+-  While creating a new Employee, only `firstname`, `lastname`, `hiredate` and `role` should be provided and the request is sent to the backend Employee API.
 - Employee API adds a quote and a joke for the create employee request using external quotes and jokes APIs.
 - Also, field validations are implemented such as hiredate (current or past - no future dates), required fields, and only one CEO possible.
-- Employee 'Edit' and 'Delete' functionalities are also avaiable.
+- Employee 'Edit' and 'Delete' functionalities are also available.
 - All records are stored in a local datastore.
-Storage is persistent using node-persist npm package.
+Storage is persistent using `node-persist` npm package.

 ### Technologies used

-- NodeJS - backend/server app provides a REST API using thee xpress router and node-persist storage
+- NodeJS - backend/server app provides a REST API using the express router and node-persist storage
 - ReactJS - frontend/client app lists existing employees and provides UI to perform CRUD operations using React Hooks

 ## Getting Started